Rosie Mac

-Rosie Mac (born 12 February 1997) is an actress, model and singer from England.
+Rosie Mac (born 12 February 1997) is a British-born actress, model and singer from Andalusia, Spain.
 She was the body double for Emilia Clarke in her portrayal of Daenerys Targaryen in season five of the HBO series Game of Thrones.

 Career

 In 2015, Rosie Mac was the body double for Emilia Clarke on Game of Thrones during the show's fifth season.

 Rosie Mac played the lead role in the live action film Little Mermaid (2016).

 Rosie Mac co-founded and owns the Mac Model & Casting Agency.

+In May 2026, Rosie Mac performed with Halocene to produce their cover of Bad Omens's song Death of Peace of Mind.

+On July 2026, Mac was announced as the new vocalist for Halocene, following original vocalist Addie Nicole's (also known as Addisyn) departure from the band on 7 August 2026.